djohns7/docker-ubuntu-teleport/README.md

 On your Teleport cluster, generate a join token with "tctl tokens add --type=node | grep -oP '(?<=token:\s).*'".
 Save this output.

 Then, on your Docker host, start the container with:
-"docker run -t -i --rm teleport-ubuntu teleport start --token=<join token> &"
+"docker run -t -i --rm teleport-ubuntu teleport start --token=join_token_goes_here &"